Decorative chevron

-CPCS formalized its Diversity, Equity and Inclusion (DEI) policy as it continues to remove barriers and become an inclusive and conscious employer.
+CPCS has a Diversity, Equity and Inclusion (DEI) policy and continues to remove barriers to become an inclusive and conscious employer.
+This policy stitches together many ongoing initiatives and creates a shared understanding of what CPCS aspires to be.

 A diverse, employee-led taskforce was given complete freedom to define it.

-This taskforce pushed CPCS to look at the full spectrum of diversity and inclusion, including ethnicity, physical ability, gender and LGBTQ2+.
+The CPCS taskforce pushed the firm to look at the full spectrum of diversity and inclusion, including ethnicity, physical ability, gender and 2SLGBTQI+.
 The focus is to reduce workplace and hiring barriers and improving psychological safety, among others.

 The turnaround was quick.
 The executive team approved the policy in one week.

 CPCS is a global business.
 It has a diverse client base and works in a wide variety of contexts.
-Its purpose is to develop solutions for growing economies.
+Its purpose is finding better infrastructure solutions to improve lives.
 The DEI policy has to align with that.

 This means contributing to a better, healthier world for citizens through smart, environmentally-friendly and inclusive infrastructure.
-For instance, CPCS has helped cities improve public transit system and develop water treatment facilities in African communities.
+For instance, CPCS is helping cities and countries improve their public transit system, or supporting the development of water treatment facilities in African communities.

 No one can be ever too inclusive